Is Open Source NGS Software for You?

 What are the largest obstacles that users face when analyzing next-gen sequencing data?

-In the case of open source tools, there are many different pieces of software and many steps involved; often you don’t know if you are using the latest version of the respective tools; each tool has its own quirks; and these tools are not necessarily fast.
+With open source software, in particular, there can be a steep learning curve.
+By necessity, there are many different pieces of software and many steps involved.
+Often you don’t know if you are using the latest version of a tool, and the tools are not necessarily fast, either.
+Each tool has its own quirks.
 Putting together a workflow is a challenge because it requires a relatively high level of computer expertise.

 So the biggest hurdles are the size of the data, the time and expertise involved in obtaining and using the software, and then finding a way to look at the results.